weavedigitalstudio/gp-beaver-integration/README.md

 ## Changelog

-### 0.7.0
+### 1.0.0
-- **Update** color picker integration for Beaver Builder 2.9+ and it's new React color picker.
+- Updated the color picker integration for Beaver Builder 2.9+ and its new React color picker.
 - Added automatic "Presets" tab selection in the color picker for faster site building.
-- Removed "Saved Colors" section in the color picker to help lock down brand colour palettes.
+- Removed the "Saved Colors" section in the color picker to help lock down brand colour palettes.
-- Hidden the add color button to enforce brand color consistency
+- Hide the 'add color' button to enforce brand color consistency

 ### 0.6.0
 - Added GeneratePress Font Library integration with Beaver Builder